-Generative AI app development cost in 2026 typically ranges from $20,000 for basic tools to $300,000+ for enterprise-grade systems.
+Generative AI mobile app development cost in 2026 typically ranges from $20,000 for basic tools to $300,000+ for enterprise-grade systems.
 The challenge isn’t the range; it’s understanding what actually drives that cost.

 If you’ve been trying to estimate the cost of building a generative AI app, you’ve likely come across numbers without context.
 That’s where most guides fall short.